ibm-cloud-docs/Backup/getting-started.md

 3. Add a password hint.
 4. Click **Configure automatically**.

 - If you choose to configure the {{site.data.keyword.backup_notm}} agent manually, the automatic settings are ignored.
 Then, you can specify the folders and files to be kept with a retention scheme of your choice.
-For more information, see [Configuring simple file-level backup](/docs/Backup?topic=Backup-configureFileBackup).
+For more information, see [Configuring a simple file-level backup](/docs/Backup?topic=Backup-configureFileBackup).

 For more information about Retention Schemes, see the [FAQ](/docs/Backup?topic=Backup-faqs#faqs).
 {: tip}